Heavenly Mother (Mormonism): Statements by church leaders

+Spencer W. Kimball in 1978 described Heavenly Mother as "the ultimate in maternal modesty" with "restrained queenly elegance".
+In 1991, Gordon B. Hinckley said, "The fact that we do not pray to our Mother in heaven in no way belittles or denigrates her."

 There has also been some more recent discussion of Heavenly Mother by LDS Church leaders.
 In a speech given at BYU in 2010, Glenn L. Pace, a member of the LDS Church's First Quorum of the Seventy, said, "Sisters, I testify that when you stand in front of your heavenly parents in those royal courts on high and look into Her eyes and behold Her countenance, any question you ever had about the role of women in the kingdom will evaporate into the rich celestial air, because at that moment you will see standing directly in front of you, your divine nature and destiny."